-The Les Paul model debuted in 1952 with P-90 pickups, a trapeze tailpiece, and gold-painted top after jazz guitarist Les Paul approached the Michigan-based Gibson Electric Instruments a second time in hopes of coercing company president Maurice Berlin into making an electric guitar that wouldn’t feed back when amplified at higher volumes, like archtop/hollowbody electrics of the day were prone to do.
-Though rebutted when he first presented the idea in the late 1940s, he was more convincing upon his return in part because the upstart Fender Musical Instruments had been very successfully marketing a solidbody electric since 1950.
+The Les Paul model debuted in 1952 with P-90 pickups, a trapeze tailpiece, and gold-painted top after pop-jazz guitarist Les Paul approached the Michigan-based Gibson Electric Instruments a second time in hopes of coercing president Maurice Berlin into making an electric guitar that wouldn’t feed back when amplified at higher volumes, like archtop/hollowbody electrics of the day were prone to do.
+Though rebutted with the idea in the late ’40s, he was more convincing upon his return in part because the upstart Fender Musical Instruments had been very successfully marketing a solidbody electric since 1950.

-From ’52 to ’58, the Les Paul Model evolved to include humbuckers, a stud tailpiece, the Tune-O-Matic bridge, and – in late ’53/’54 – a black finish on the new Custom variation.
+From ’52 to ’58, the Les Paul model evolved to include humbuckers, a stud tailpiece, the Tune-O-Matic bridge, and – in late ’53/’54 – a black finish on the then-new Custom variation.

-Despite Gibson’s attempts to develop mass-market appeal for the Les Paul, the increasing popularity of the newfangled “Rock and Roll” music (with its propensity for twangy tones) meant that within a few years, interest in the model began to fade, in part because Les Paul’s own popularity had peaked, but also because the guitars that bore his name had gained a reputation for being heavy.
+Despite Gibson’s attempts to develop mass-market appeal for the Les Paul, the increasing popularity of “rock and roll” music (with its propensity for twangy tones) meant that within a few years, interest in the model began to fade, in part because Les Paul’s own popularity had peaked, but also because the guitars that bore his name had gained a reputation for being heavy.

 “The first thing we considered was sustain,” he said.
 “The purpose of the model was to sustain without having to mother a note or pick the string twice.
 And it needed to be even, long, and with distinctive decay.”

-But goldtops and Black Beauties offered heaps of sustain, in part because both had been given the gift of humbuckers.
+But goldtops and Black Beauties offered heaps of sustain, in part because both had been given humbuckers.
 Still, the market wasn’t reacting like Gibson had hoped.
 The guitar needed something more.